 Ignoring an ingrown toenail can have serious complications.
 Infections of the nail border can progress to a deeper soft-tissue infection, which can then turn into a bone infection.
 You should always speak with your podiatrist if you suspect you have an ingrown toenail, especially if you have diabetes or poor circulation.

-If you have any questions, please feel free to contact our office located in Midtown, Manhattan .
+If you have any questions, please feel free to contact our offices located in Midtown, Manhattan New York, NY .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Poor circulation in the feet occurs when blood flow to the lower extremities is reduced, often leading to discomfort and other health concerns.
 This condition can be caused by various factors such as diabetes, smoking, obesity, or heart disease.
 The most common symptoms of poor circulation include cold feet, numbness, tingling sensations, swelling, and discoloration.
 In more severe cases, it can lead to wounds that heal slowly or even tissue damage.
 Improving circulation in the feet can be achieved through several methods.
 Regular physical activity, such as walking or swimming, promotes better blood flow and strengthens the heart.
 Elevating the feet, wearing compression socks, and avoiding tight footwear can also help enhance circulation.
 Maintaining a healthy diet, staying hydrated, and not smoking are essential for long-term circulation health.
 If you have symptoms of poor circulation in your feet, it is suggested that you consult a podiatrist who can offer you effective relief and treatment solutions.